 Pulsar Security has your wireless network security covered

 Wireless network security is arguably the most crucial to driving business growth and productivity.
 Pulsar Security protects your company by monitoring wireless networks as an entry point for attackers.
-Pulsar's Wireless Security-as-a-Service (SECaaS) Sonar platform allows an organization to know who or what device connects to its wireless network at any time providing control over the users or devices that can connect to a network.
+Pulsar's proprietary Sonar devices, included with Pulsar Cyber Shield, allows an organization to know who or what device connects to its wireless network at any time providing control over the users or devices that can connect to a network.

 With evil twin attacks reported daily worldwide, the Sonar platform detects and alerts once a new access point starts broadcasting your network's MAC address or SSID.
 The platform also performs frequent automated password cracking to ensure your wireless network's password is robust.
 Through Sonar, you are assured of detecting rogue access points created within range of your network and the devices connecting to it, ensuring you remain protected.
 Also, you can use Sonar to identify if any of the access points are running outdated firmware that can cause network compromise.